giovanniboscu/continuous-section-field/actions-examples/histwin/openfastguide.md

 - `G`: shear modulus
 - `RHO`: density
 - `N`: number of sampled stations along tower height

+The parameter `N` controls the number of sampling stations that `csf_to_elastodyn.py` requests from CSF along the tower height.
+A higher value improves the fidelity of the distributed property table fed to BModes, which interpolates between these points internally.
+For a simple monotonic tower this value can be reduced.
+It is set to `100` here to demonstrate the parametric resolution capability of CSF.

 - `DAMP`: ElastoDyn tower damping ratio

 RNA test values used to generate `.bmi`: